feathersjs/docs/SECURITY.md

 Here are some things that you should be aware of when writing your app to make sure it is secure.

+- Make sure to set up proper [event channels](api/channels.md) so that only clients that are allowed to see them can see real-time updates
+- Use hooks to check security roles to make sure users can only access data they should be permitted to.
+You can find useful hook utilities in [feathers-hooks-common](https://feathers-plus.github.io/v1/feathers-hooks-common/) and [feathers-authentication-hooks](https://github.com/feathersjs-ecosystem/feathers-authentication-hooks/).
+- Restrict the [allowed database queries](api/databases/querying.md) to only the use cases your application requires by sanitizing `params.query` in a hook.
+- Disable multiple element changes by throwing an error if `context.id === null`.

 - Escape any HTML and JavaScript to avoid XSS attacks.
 - Escape any SQL (typically done by the SQL library) to avoid SQL injection.
-- Events are sent by default to any client listening for that event.
-Lock down any private events that should not be broadcast by adding [filters](http://docs.feathersjs.com/real-time/filtering.html).
-Feathers authentication does this for all auth services by default.
 - JSON Web Tokens (JWT's) are only signed, they are **not** encrypted.
 Therefore, the payload can be examined on the client.
 This is by design. **DO NOT** put anything that should be private in the JWT `payload` unless you encrypt it first.
 - Don't use a weak `secret` for you token service.
 The generator creates a strong one for you automatically.
 No need to change it.
-- Use hooks to check security roles to make sure users can only access data they should be permitted to.
-We've provided some [built in authorization hooks](http://docs.feathersjs.com/authorization/bundled-hooks.html) to make this process easier (many of which are added by default to a generated app).

 ## Some of the technologies we employ